xenvsync

 Overview

-xenvsync uses AES-256-GCM(Galois/Counter Mode), an authenticated encryption algorithm from Go's standard crypto/aes and crypto/cipher packages.
+xenvsync uses AES-256-GCM for vault encryption and X25519 ECDHfor team key exchange.
+All cryptography uses Go's standard crypto/aes, crypto/cipher, and golang.org/x/crypto/curve25519 packages.
 No third-party cryptography libraries are used.

 Encryption Properties